TriplyDB/Documentation/docs/triply-etl/validate/shacl/index.md

 )),
 ```

-When we run the `validateShacl()` function at the end of our ETL script, we will receive the following error:
+When we run the `validate()` function at the end of our ETL script, we will receive the following error:

 ```
 ERROR (Record #1) SHACL Violation on node id:1 for path